 14.2.5.2 Editorial revisions should not be regarded as draft revisions of Recommendations as specified in §§ 14.2.2 to 14.2.4, but each editorially updated Recommendation should be accompanied, until the next revision, by a footnote stating “Radiocommunication Study Group (nomenclature of Study Group to be inserted as appropriate) made editorial amendments to this Recommendation in the year (insert year in which amendments have been made) in accordance with Resolution ITU-R 1”.

+14.2.5.3 Each Study Group may approve editorially revised Recommendations, normally by consensus.
+Should one or more Member State(s) consider that the revision is more than editorial updating and object to the editorial revision, the procedures for adoption and approval of draft revisions specified in §§ 14.2.2 to 14.2.4 should apply.

-14.2.5.3 Furthermore, editorial updating shall not be applied to the updating of ITU-R Recommendations incorporated by reference in the Radio Regulations.
+14.2.5.4 Furthermore, editorial updating shall not be applied to the updating of ITU-R Recommendations incorporated by reference in the Radio Regulations.
 Such updating of ITU-R Recommendations shall be made through the two steps of adoption and approval procedures specified in §§ 14.2.2 and 14.2.3 of this Resolution.